ideal-lab5/idn-docs/src/etf_sdk.md

 ### EtfClient

 The ETF Client is the core functionality of the SDK.
-The SDK implements functions to use the ETF network to encrypt and decrypt messages.
-Developers are free to implement their own encryption and decryption logic, while we provide a built-in implementation, discussed below.
+The SDK implements functions to use the ETF network to encrypt and decrypt messages using **IBE** and **timelock encryption via AES/IBE**.
+The SDK is only one example of a capability which the ETF network enables (timelock encryption).
 The interface defines the method signatures required for our BF-IBE (which etf requires), however implementations have freedom to experiment.
 To implement it, implement the functions below:

 ``` rust
     fn encrypt(